Day Three

 What is the big race of the day?

-The standout race of the day is the Grade 1 Ryanair Chase, taking place at 14:50.
-The race is the championship event for chasers whose forte lies in between the Champion Chase and the formidable Gold Cup.
+The standout race of the day is the Grade 1 Ryanair Chase, taking place at 15:20.
+The race is the championship event for chasers whose forte lies in between the BetMGM Queen Mother Champion Chase and the formidable Cheltenham Gold Cup.

-Also taking place on day three is the Grade 1 Stayers’ Hurdle, providing more feature race action for the racegoers.
-For this and more St Patrick’s Thursday betting odds, see our markets at BetMGM.
+Also taking place on day three is the Grade 1 Stayers’ Hurdle, providing more feature race action for the racegoers such as Teahupoo’s impressive victory for Gordon Elliott in 2024.

 Race winners over the years

 Jockey Ruby Walsh leads the way with victories in this one having been triumphant four times, most recently on favourite Un De Sceaux in 2017.
-Walsh also won twice aboard Albertas Run – a horse that shares, with Allaho, the honour of being the only runner to win it more than once.
+Walsh also won twice aboard Albertas Run – a horse that shares, with Allaho, the honour of being the only runner to win the Ryanair Chase more than once.

-The leading trainer is the legendary Willie Mullins, who has five victories with all of them coming in the last seven years.
-The 2024 festival promises to be another exciting year for this well-respected race as the top jockeys and trainers once again battle for glory.
+The leading trainer is the legendary Willie Mullins, who has five victories with all of them coming between 2016 and 2022.
+The 2025 Cheltenham Festival promises to be another exciting year for this well-respected race as the top jockeys and trainers once again battle for glory.

 Here are the last 10 Ryanair Chase winners and their jockeys: